BradfordMedeiros/raspberry-pi-build-server/README.md

 # raspberry_pi_build_server

-Scripts that configure raspberry pi to build -- or more so run a script from github Note that the server can only be set to build one project at a time
+Scripts that configure raspberry pi to clone and call script  "build-raspberry.sh" on a schedule.

+Note that the server can only be set to build one project at a time

-1. Install Raspberry Pi build server image onto SD card
+1. Install Raspberry Pi build server image onto SD card (link coming soon)

 2. Run command: set-build-repo <github url to  clone>.
 This repo needs to have a file called build-raspberry.sh.
  You can do whatever you want in here, but I use it to build some  software and host it automatically on my pi.

-This default to running a daily "build".
-Change this will
+This default to running a daily "build" (defaults to never)
 3. set-build-frequency <hourly/daily/weekly/never/ cron '<some raw cron expression'>

-note that if a build is still occuring when the next scheduled build kicks off, the build will  simply occur on the next interval
+note that if a build is still occuring when the next scheduled build kicks off, the build will  simply occur on the next interval.
+There is no locking mechanism, but it's easy enough to add one.

 other useful commands:
 last-build-time: display last build time